libialany/pycheck/README.md

 <br/>

-Once we have the module imported we can use the isCurrent function to check if there is a new version of the program available based on the name of the most recent github release.
-In this example the rep (Example/ExampleRepo) has a new version available.
+Once we have the module imported we can use the isCurrent function to check if there is a new version of the program available based on the name of the most recent GitHub release.
+In this example, the repo (Example/ExampleRepo) has a new version available.

 ```py
 version = "0.1.0" # Current Version of program